 I recently held a little party at my house.
-One of my guests saw these DIY word pumpkins displayed outside and the first thing they said to me was, “Wow, you are already ready for the holidays?!”
+One of my guests saw these DIY “no carve” spooky word pumpkins displayed outside and the first thing they said to me was, “Wow, you are already ready for the holidays?!”

 I honestly had them out because I had made them that same day for you guys and didn’t see the point in putting them away.
-Plus, they turned out pretty cute, so I was eager to show them off.
+This project was an easy clean up since these jack o’ lanterns are “no carve” Plus, they turned out pretty cute, so I was eager to show them off.

 I do love decorating though, and this year I have decided to add a little twist to the traditional fall and Halloween colors.
 So I painted these pumpkins with terracotta and mint spray paint.
 Two colors I’m really loving right now.

 Now let’s talk about terracotta spray paint.
 If you checked out my recent post on how to make terracotta pinch pots then you know I think we will be seeing a lot more of this warm brown hue during the fall season.